 • coupled with high temperature causes fatigue, irritability and discomfort.

-Low Humidity:
+Low humidity:

 To prevent the negative impact of this factor on health, you should:

-• regularly ventilate the premises - this contributes to the formation of a healthy environment.
+• Regularly ventilate the premises - this contributes to the formation of a healthy environment.

-The effect of atmospheric pressure on immunity
+The influence of atmospheric pressure on immunity

-The unit of atmospheric pressure is a conditional indicator, which indicates the air pressure per unit area.
-Normal indicators - 760-770 mm Hg.
-When the weather changes, most often there are slight fluctuations in atmospheric pressure, which are balanced by internal pressure.
-Air moves from a high pressure zone to a low pressure zone in order to balance the difference, and as a result, anticyclones, cyclones, fogs, etc.
+The unit of atmospheric pressure is a conventional indicator that denotes air pressure per unit area.
+Normal values are 760-770 mmHg.
+When the weather changes, minor fluctuations in atmospheric pressure most often occur, which are balanced by internal pressure.
+Air moves from a high-pressure zone to a low-pressure zone to balance the difference, and as a result, anticyclones, cyclones, fogs, etc. appear.

 Negative influence

-Low atmospheric pressure (less than 750 mm Hg) that occurs during a cyclone High atmospheric pressure (above 780 mm Hg), which develops during an anticyclone
+Low atmospheric pressure (less than 750 mmHg), which occurs during a cyclone High atmospheric pressure (above 780 mmHg), which develops during an anticyclone

-• sleep well and avoid overwork;
+• get a good night's sleep and avoid overwork;

 • take a contrast shower, which improves the condition of blood vessels;